elmtree-askmo/cloudcannon-app/content/learn/sociology/how-does-the-impact-of-colonialism-necessitate-historical-reckoning-and-urgent-conversations-within-indigenous-communities.md

 score: -1.0
 related_article1:
     id: 169163
+    title: >-
-    title: What are the key elements of historical negotiations and collective memorialization in monuments and historic places?
+        What are the key elements of historical negotiations and collective memorialization in monuments and historic places?
     subject: Sociology
     url: /learn/sociology/questions/what-are-the-key-elements-of-historical-negotiations-and-collective-memorialization-in-monuments-and-historic-places
 related_article2:
-    id: 169166
+    id: 169156
-    title: How do acts of reclamation and resilience demonstrate the survivance of Indigenous peoples?
+    title: >-
+        How do interpretative programs challenge stereotypical representations and share authority in Indigenous public history?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-acts-of-reclamation-and-resilience-demonstrate-the-survivance-of-indigenous-peoples
+    url: /learn/sociology/questions/how-do-interpretative-programs-challenge-stereotypical-representations-and-share-authority-in-indigenous-public-history
 related_article3:
-    id: 169167
+    id: 169168
-    title: What role do public historians play in challenging colonial narratives and decolonizing interpretation?
+    title: >-
+        How does Indigenous activism contribute to the removal of colonial statues and the reclamation of spaces?
     subject: Sociology
-    url: /learn/sociology/questions/what-role-do-public-historians-play-in-challenging-colonial-narratives-and-decolonizing-interpretation
+    url: /learn/sociology/questions/how-does-indigenous-activism-contribute-to-the-removal-of-colonial-statues-and-the-reclamation-of-spaces
 related_article4:
-    id: 169164
+    id: 169166
-    title: How does cultural reclamation empower Indigenous communities in reclaiming memorial spaces?
+    title: >-
+        How do acts of reclamation and resilience demonstrate the survivance of Indigenous peoples?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-cultural-reclamation-empower-indigenous-communities-in-reclaiming-memorial-spaces
+    url: /learn/sociology/questions/how-do-acts-of-reclamation-and-resilience-demonstrate-the-survivance-of-indigenous-peoples
 related_article5:
-    id: 169168
+    id: 169162
+    title: >-
-    title: How does Indigenous activism contribute to the removal of colonial statues and the reclamation of spaces?
+        How do memoryscapes contribute to the reassertion of Indigenous presence and the celebration of survivance?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-indigenous-activism-contribute-to-the-removal-of-colonial-statues-and-the-reclamation-of-spaces
+    url: /learn/sociology/questions/how-do-memoryscapes-contribute-to-the-reassertion-of-indigenous-presence-and-the-celebration-of-survivance
 ---

 &nbsp;